reframedultimate/ReFramed-plugin-stats/README.md

-# Statistics Stream Overlay Plugin
+# Statistics Plugin

-This plugin calculates general statistics after each game.
-The statistics can be exported to OBS to create a stream overlay.
+This plugin calculates general statistics.
+The statistics can be exported as text files and read by OBS to be used in stream overlays.

-# Available Statistics
+## Available Statistics

-The following stats are available:
   - **Neutral Wins**: Number of times a player won neutral
   - **Neutral Losses**: Number of times a player lost neutral
   - **Non-Killing Neutral Wins**: Number of times a player won neutral and it didn't lead to a kill (opponent was able to reset neutral again)
   - **Stocks Taken**: Number of times a player won neutral and got a kill (This of course, will not count SDs as a kill)
+  - **Stocks**: Number of times a your opponent has died.
+(Essentially the same as _Stocks Taken_, but includes SDs)
   - **Self Destructs**: Number of times a player dies, but was not killed.
   - **Neutral Win%**: Measure of how much more a player was able to win neutral vs their opponent
   - **Average Damage / Opening**: The average amount of damage a player does for every time they get an opening